-You should also be ready to spend many years in education, to work hard in order to obtain additional certifications such as the CPA, and to engage in continuing education throughout your career.
+When pursuing a bachelor’s degree in accounting, you should also be ready to spend many years in education.
+It’s a good career move to work hard in order to obtain additional certifications, such as a master’s degree or CPA certification.
+Additionally, you’ll be expected to engage in continuing education throughout your career.

-Before embarking on an accounting career, you should remember that this is a desk job with some tedious aspects to it, depending on the field you’re in.
+Furthermore, before embarking on a degree in accounting, you should remember that this is a desk job with some tedious aspects to it.

-The level of responsibility is very high – the data you enter will be checked by auditors and errors will have consequences.
+Ultimately, the level of responsibility is very high.
+After all, the data you enter into your financial statements will be checked by auditors; errors will have consequences!

 What Accounting Degree is Right for Me?

-Once you’ve established that you want to be an accountant, there are a lot of career paths to choose from depending on your personality and goals.
+Once you’ve established that you want to be an accountant, there are a lot of career paths and degree programs to choose from.
+Ultimately, where you go will depend on your personality and goals.